sashastadler/crunge-notes/Notes/Adventure Log.md

 ##### A space of meetings final

-An area of the woods with a large tree, guarded by 2 sma
+An area of the woods with a large tree, guarded by 2 smaller tree beings, warning that anyone who gets too close gets killed, strengthening the tree.
+The crew convinces the two to fight the tree they guard and the group of 6 fights the large tree, eventually winning and being allowed to continue to find [Barenziah](Characters/NPCs/Barenziah.md).

+The crew finds themselves in Barenziah's house (?), facing wooden copies of themselves, about to fight.

 ### Feb 20, 2022 - Session 35

+The group spends a while fighting their copies.
+Alphonse captures Barenziah in his mouth (as a giant polar bear) and the crew ties him down and goes back to the Duke Delight's domain.

+The Duke rips Barenziah's head off and tells the party to go back to their plane of existence.
+They head through the Duke Delight's portal and